Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 - tv\_area = Fixed, the same volume of audience impacts will be delivered within each TV Area over the campaign flight.
 - region = Fixed, the same volume of audience impacts will be delivered within each TV Area over the campaign flight

-If the dataSource can be used to quantify audience metrics other than &#39;impacts&#39; the distribution object can also be used in the following way to reflect this:
+If the **Distribution** OOHbject audience needs to reference TargetValues other than *Impacts*; an Inventory.Audience.Metrics object should be added to the targeting array to reflect this:

-- Distribution.Audience.\&lt;DataSource\&gt;.Cover.x
+- Inventory.Audience.Metrics.Cover
-- Distribution.Audience. .\&lt;DataSource\&gt;.Reach.x
+- Inventory.Audience.Metrics.Reach
-- Distribution.Audience. .\&lt;DatasOurce\&gt;.Frequency.x
+- Inventory.Audience.Metrics.Frequency

 #### Distribution.Investment.Time.x

 This OOHbject describes how the delivery of the targeted campaign investment is distributed over time in the campaign flight.

-The default setting for this Distribution OOHbject is &#39;Flexible&#39; meaning that the targeted campaign investment will be delivered over the campaign flight time.
+The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted campaign investment will be delivered over the campaign flight time.
 Individual days or hours may have different investment pacing.

 - Day = Fixed, the same investment will be delivered on each day to achieve the total investment target
 - Hour = Fixed, the same investment will be delivered in each hour to achieve the same investment target

-#### Distribution.Investment.\&lt;DataSource\&gt;.x
+#### Distribution.Investment.DataSource.x

 This OOHbject describes how the delivery of the targeted campaign investment is distributed over locations in the campaign flight.

-The default setting for this Distribution OOHbject is &#39;Flexible&#39; meaning that the targeted campaign investment will be delivered over total campaign locations.
+The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted campaign investment will be delivered over total campaign locations.
 Individual frames and/or locations may have different investment pacing.

 A third party DataSource can be used to identify the distribution location categories.
 For illustrative purposes, the UK SPACE DataSource has been used below: